mircealungu/Pomodoro-Box/INSTALLATION.md

     chmod +x ~/Dropbox/Apps/PomodoroBox/box.sh
     ```

-4. Create an alias to the script by adding the following line in your .profile
+4. Create an alias to the script by adding the following line in your .profile.
+I like to call it pb but you can call your command any way you like:

-    alias box='~/Dropbox/Apps/PomodoroBox/box.sh'
+    alias pb='~/Dropbox/Apps/PomodoroBox/box.sh'

 # Testing your installation